 But to date, chemicals like the ones in this study are perfectly legal to use in products we bring into our homes.
 We are urging Congress to pass meaningful reform that will limit exposure to harmful chemicals and put public health first.

 Seems pretty straight forward, yes?
-Take a moment to sign our petition to Congress; ask them for real reform of our toxic chemical laws.
+Take a moment to urge your Senator; for real reform of our toxic chemical laws.

 Silent Spring offers simple steps we can take to reduce exposure to these chemicals.
 These include:

 - Decrease exposure to fumes from gasoline and idling cars.
 Support anti-idling policies at the local and state level.
 Turn off your car while waiting for friends or family.
 Sit inside your car while pumping gas.

 - Reduce exposure to diesel emissions through advocating for stricter emissions standards, anti-idling laws, and buying less stuff!

 - Use a ventilation fan when you cook and avoid consuming burned or charred food.